Why Dermatology Sees Transformation in Practice Consolidation

 Concern for the Commoditizing of Treatment of Skin Disease

 A professor of dermatology expressed his concerns that as independent practices are replaced by investor-owned conglomerates, there may be more commoditizing of the treatment of skin disease.

-Jack S. Resnick Jr., M.D., professor of dermatology at the University of California, San Francisco School of Medicine, recently published his thoughts on the sale of dermatologist practices in JAMA Dermatology.
+Jack S. Resnick Jr, M.D., professor of dermatology at the University of California, San Francisco School of Medicine, recently published his thoughts on the sale of dermatologist practices in JAMA Dermatology.
 Resnick commented that he was hearing from many colleagues who were receiving “astonishingly” large cash offers to sell their practices and many other colleagues who had already sold their practices.
-He remarked that these dermatologists were very concerned about pressures they were facing from PEFs to change the way they practiced medicine to maximize financial returns for investors.
+He remarked that these dermatologists were very concerned about the pressures they were facing from PEFs to change the way they practiced medicine to maximize financial returns for investors.

 “The decisions by many dermatologists to sell practices is understandable,” he said.
 The demands of running a medical practice can weigh heavy on a small practice.
 Compliance with regulatory requirements, maintaining referral sources, and securing fair healthcare plan contracts can be difficult, Resnick said.

 A cash offer may sound ideal and quite alluring, but individual purchase prices can vary dramatically.
-Solo practices are typically sold between three to five times EBITDA (earnings before interest, taxes, depreciation and amortization).
+Solo practices are typically sold between three to five times EBITDA (earnings before interest, taxes, depreciation, and amortization).
 This multiple jumps to between five to seven times EBITDA for small dermatology groups, and up to 13 times EBITDA for large, integrated, multisite groups.

 The Downside of a Cash Offer for Your Dermatology Practice